5 Ways To Prepare For a Building and Pest Inspection

-You should investigate the different building and pest inspection companies, see the reviews and services they offer, along with price.
+You should investigate the different building and pest inspection companies, read the reviews and services they offer, along with the price.

 That way, you can be sure to get the best value for money.

-By getting in early and asking these questions before booking, you can be better informed about the inspection process.
+By getting in early and asking these questions before booking, you will be better informed about the inspection process.

 One of the biggest impediments to a building inspection is obstructions that prevent inspectors from getting in and looking at areas of the home.

-As inspections are purely visual, inspectors cannot move, shift, destroy or alter any part of your home.
+As inspections are purely visual, inspectors cannot move, shift or alter any part of your home.
 Thus, they will not inspect an area they cannot access.

 For example, if a garage is cluttered and inaccessible, an inspector will not move objects out of the way.

-They will simply make a note in the report that they area was inaccessible, and the room may have faults.
+They will simply make a note in the report that the area was inaccessible, and the room may have faults.

 Beyond the usual clutter like cardboard boxes, things like cars, rubbish bins and large bushes are all obstructions too.
 You should endeavour to remove these.